mokny/pytainer/README.md

 DEL: "somefolder"
 ```
 Be advised, that all operations are executed in your app's working directory.
 So always use relative paths.

+# Creating Packages
+Packages are basically a zip file of the complete app.
+You can create a package at any time by navigating to the app's detail page.
+Under `Options` you will find `Create Package`.
+Packages are stored in the `packages` folder.